Rights of Employees

 Religious discrimination violates New Jersey and New York law.
-The right to be free from religious persecution dates back to the First Amendment of the United States Constitution, which guarantees United States citizens the right to freedom of religion.
-While this Constitutional civil right applies only to actions by the government, New Jersey and New York law both prohibit employers from discriminating against employees based on their religious beliefs or practices.
+The right to be free from religious persecution dates back to the First Amendment of the United States Constitution, which guarantees the right to freedom of religion to United States citizens.
+While this constitutional right applies only to actions by the government, New Jersey and New York law prohibit employers from discriminating against employees based on their religious beliefs or practices.

 Similarly, it is a violation of employment discrimination laws in both New Jersey and New York if you have been harassed at work because of your religious views and affiliations.
-Religious harassment can include a supervisor or coworker insulting your religious beliefs, teasing your religious practices, or sending you insulting or insensitive emails, jokes, or pictures that mock your religion.
-It also can include giving you less desirable job assignments, excluding you from meetings, or ignoring you if it is motivated by your religious beliefs.
+Religious harassment can include a supervisor or coworker insulting your religious beliefs or practices, or sending you insulting or insensitive emails, jokes or pictures that mock your religion.
+It also can include giving you less desirable job assignments, excluding you from meetings or ignoring you if it is motivated by your religious beliefs.

 The relevant legal definition of religion is relatively broad.
 It includes both mainstream and non-traditional religious practices and beliefs.
-It also protects individuals who do not believe in any religion, such as Atheists.
-In fact, it even includes sincerely held moral and ethical beliefs about what is right or wrong as long as they are comparable to traditional religious beliefs.
+It also protects individuals who do not believe in any religion, such as atheists.
+In fact, it includes sincerely held moral and ethical beliefs about what is right or wrong as long as they are comparable to traditional religious beliefs.

 Religious discrimination is often (but certainly not always) accompanied by other forms of discrimination.
-For example, it sometimes goes hand-in-hand with race or national origin discrimination, such as when a supervisor treats an individual negatively because he is both Arabic and Islamic, or because he is Jewish in both culture and religion.Reasonable Accommodations for Religious Beliefs
+For example, it sometimes goes hand-in-hand with race discrimination or national origin discrimination, such as when a supervisor treats an individual negatively because he is both Arabic and Islamic, or because he is Jewish in both culture and religion.Reasonable Accommodations for Religious Beliefs

 As our New Jersey religious discrimination lawyers understand, in addition to making it illegal to discriminate against employees because of their religion, the law also require companies to provide reasonable accommodations for an employee’s bona fide religious beliefs.
-For example, you might be entitled to time off or modifications to your work schedule for religious observances, or a modification in the company’s dress or grooming policy that is necessary because of your religious beliefs.
+For example, you might be entitled to time off or modifications to your work schedule for religious observances or a modification in the company’s dress or grooming policy that is necessary because of your religious beliefs.

-If you have experienced discrimination or harassment based on your religion at work, we can help.
-Our employment law attorneys are experienced at handling discrimination cases in state and federal court, as well as through arbitration and mediation.
-To schedule an initial consultation please call our firm in New Jersey at (201) 487-2700 or in New York at (212) 398-7100.
+If you have experienced discrimination or harassment at work, Rabner Baumgart Ben-Asher & Nirenberg can help.
+Our employment lawyers are experienced at handling discrimination cases in state and federal court, as well as through arbitration and mediation.
+To schedule an initial consultation please call our firm in New Jersey at (201) 777-2250.Related Articles